DAY 1: QUITO / SEYMOUR AIRPORT

 Head to Tortuga Rock and Gardner Bay for a spectacular snorkelling experience.
 Spot playful young sea lions and large schools of tropical ﬁsh, including yellow-tailed surgeonﬁsh, king angelﬁsh, and bump-head parrot ﬁsh.
 Look for white-tipped reef sharks napping on the bottom.

-Learn about the history of the Islands at the San Cristóbal Interpretation Centre then get up close to marine life at Kicker Rock.
-In the afternoon, head to Isla Lobos known for its friendly sea lions.
+Learn about the history of the Islands at the San Cristóbal Interpretation Centre before ﬂying back to Quito.

 Interpretation Center Visit